DarienLibrary/website_content/content/_finished/summerreading/summer_reading_kids.md

 <div class="col-md-5">
 <div style="padding:10px;">

-<h3 style="color:#981f22;">Read to Mes Club</h3>
+<h3 style="color:#981f22;">Read to Me Club</h3>

 Over the summer, use the Read to Me Log to record all the books you read together.
-For every 10 books (up to 30 books) you share with a grownup, you will be entered into a special raffle.
+For every 10 books you share with a grownup, you will be entered into a special raffle.
 <br />
 <p>
-<a href="https://dar.to/2L0Ro90" class="btn-u btn-primary" style="text-decoration:none; color:#fff; background-color:#502f2f;">Read to Mes Club Sign Ups</a>
+<a href="https://dar.to/2L0Ro90" class="btn-u btn-primary" style="text-decoration:none; color:#fff; background-color:#502f2f;">Read to Me Club Sign Ups</a>
 </p>
 <br />
 </div>